-- Begin by rubbing the back of the blade from where the cutting bevel begins to the end of the steel lamination with your carpenter’s pencil giving it decent coat of graphite.
+Begin by rubbing the back of the blade from where the cutting bevel begins to the end of the steel lamination with your carpenter’s pencil giving it decent coat of graphite.
 Marking pen ink or Dykem works too.

-- Next remove the blade by holding the plane in your hand and alternating strikes on the right and left sides of the chamfer on the body behind the blade’s head.
+Next remove the blade by holding the plane in your hand and alternating strikes on the right and left sides of the chamfer on the body behind the blade’s head.
 Don’t strike the flat end of the body!
 The blade should wiggle out after some less-than-gentle persuasion.
 If your plane doesn’t already have a pretty 6~8mm wide chamfer cut on this edge, please make one.

-- Use your chisel or scraper tool to carefully shave down the high spots marked with graphite.
+Use your chisel or scraper tool to carefully shave down the high spots marked with graphite.
 Cut/scrape only those areas marked with graphite.
 Before you begin making sawdust, however, please be careful to not remove any wood from any of the three surfaces inside each side groove for now.
 You need to sneak up on the final shape of the bed like a kitten stalking a grasshopper, with eyes wide open, gently and a little bit at a time.
 It would be a serious mistake to try to make a perfect fit after only a few passes.

-- Repeat steps 2~5.
-You may need to do this dance 10 times to get it right.
+Repeat steps 2~5.
+You may need to do this kitten stalk 10 times to get it right.
 You won’t need to apply more graphite each time, just rub the back with a piece of cloth to redistribute the graphite.
 Or you can use your carpenter’s pencil again.
 With each iteration, the graphite marks left on the bed will increase in number and become larger.
 You want to be able to seat the plane blade with only three or four medium strikes with your mallet, and make fine adjustments with just a few more.
 At no time should your plane squeal a complaint.

 When the blade can be easily seated with 3 or four medium wacks of your mallet, use a metal file to lightly smooth out the rest of the bed.
 Perfection is neither attainable nor should it be sought.